rapid7/metasploit-framework/Landing-Pull-Requests.md

 # the commit.
 ````

-When viewing this commit in GitHub, we get a nice syntax highlight back to the original Pull Request, so we can see whatever discussion happened around this new feature or bugfix.
-Also, we can edit it later when we're ready to merge it for real.
+When viewing [this commit](https://github.com/rapid7/metasploit-framework/commit/cb874390488ed03464e717d121f620ce6c97d71b) in GitHub, we get a nice syntax highlight back to the original Pull Request (click it, and see!).
+This way, we don't lose whatever discussion happened around this new feature or bugfix.
+In addition, we can edit this commit message it later when we're ready to merge it for real.

 # Test and make any suggestions.